- Membership Entitlement

 - Users must have only one library card, use only their own library card, and must not use other individual's cards or multiple library cards.

-- The Library's 10 Internet Access Computers, Teen Computer and 6 Children's Computers are normally available, subject to programming schedules and periodic maintenance.
+- The Library's 10 Internet Access Computers and 3 Children's Computers are normally available, subject to programming schedules and periodic maintenance.

 - Patron use of the Internet workstations will be limited to 1 hour per day.
 Enforcement may be implemented through sign-up sheets or other mechanisms as determined by the Library.
 Various exceptions may be made on an individual basis, as determined by the librarian.